A Guide to the Best Video Advertising Companies in 2026

 7. MNTN

-MNTN is different from the rest of this list because it’s not really a classic service provider.
-It’s a CTV buying platform with managed support options.
+MNTN is different from the rest of this list because it is not really a classic service provider.
+It is a CTV buying platform with managed support options.
 That distinction matters.
-If you’re comparing video advertising companies, MNTN belongs in the conversation because many teams now need distribution infrastructure as much as they need production.
+If you are comparing video advertising companies, MNTN belongs in the conversation because many teams now need distribution infrastructure as much as they need production.

-For some brands, that’s exactly the right move.
-If you’ve already got creative or can source it elsewhere, MNTN can help you get onto streaming inventory faster than a traditional TV buying process.
+For some brands, that is exactly the right move.
+If you already have creative or can source it elsewhere, MNTN can help you get onto streaming inventory faster than a traditional TV buying process.

 Platform first, creative second